Installing ROCm-OpenCL runtime on Arch Linux

 Let’s start by setting context.
 What are we trying to solve here?
 We’re here because we want to

-.
+“recover” some passwords using hashcat.
 We have been through the excellent Arch Linux Wiki

-documentation for installing hashcat
+documentation for installing hashcat, got

 everything installed, tried using it, and got an error that the currently installed OpenCL